What is the decentralized exchange (DEX) integration?

 Ethereum miners prioritize transactions with the highest paid gas fees.
 So if your transaction has a lower paid gas fee, then your transaction confirmation on the blockchain gets pushed to the bottom of the queue.
 As a result, your transaction may become “stuck” as more transactions with higher paid gas fees are added to the network pool.
 If your transaction has been stuck for an extended period of time then this may be the reason why.

 Learn more about adjusting network fees and canceling pending transactions.

 To access your conversion history:

-Tap on the desired crypto in the Wallet file, under Coins.
+Tap the desired crypto on the Coins tab.